Mejdoubee/holbertonschool-headphones/README.md

-# Implement a design from scratch
+# Implement a design from scratch.